garethmarkel/ukb-administration/docs/pheno/tradition.md

 # Phenotype extraction - Plain text

+## When to use the plain text approach?

 Compared to using the SQL database, extracting phenotypes from .tab files requires only basic knowledge of `grep` and `awk`.
-Other programming languages such as R or python can also be used for more 'sophisticated' phenotype extractions.
+Other programming languages such as R or python can also be used.

+We recommend using the 'plain text' approach for simple ascertainment of cases or to extract simple phenotype or fields.

-In this section, we provide a step by step tutorial of **1.** how to extract a phenotype from the .tab file (Basic usage), **2.** how to incorporate data coding to the phenotyes of interest, and **3.** how to extract phenotypes from Health Records Linkage data using the ICD codes.
+In this section, we provide a step by step tutorial of **1.** how to extract a phenotype from the .tab file (Basic usage), **2.** how to extract a categorical phenotype and replace the values of a data-field with their meaning, and **3.** how to extract phenotypes from Health Records Linkage data using ICD codes.

 !!! important
     We assume the UK biobank application folder follows [our proposed structure](../../admin/master_generation/#expected-result).